ADRLaboratory/robotic_fabrication_w23/docs/installation/wsl.md

 {: .note }
 > If your machine is already running a version of Linux or has a Linux virtual machine set up, you don't need to follow this installation.
 However, some future steps may differ.
+>
-> MacOS is currently not supported.
+> Documentation for MacOS is currently not implemented.

 ## Installation